kyon317/Fake-Random-Generator/README.md

-# lottery
+# Fake-Random-Generator
-A fake lottery app
+An app built on Android to generate fake random numbers
 1. Cheat Mode: Always generates 42
 2. Normal Mode: Generates random number based on input range
 3. Switch back from Cheat Mode: Tap any empty place will switch from Cheat Mode to Normal Mode